When Do Babies Smile

 You will be able to tell the difference when you see your baby smiling for real.
 For one, it will be at someone who he trusts the most so more often than not, the first smile will be for a parent.
 Secondly, you will see that the smile is longer than a reflex smile and that you can see the emotion even in your baby’s smiling eyes!
 I promise you that if you haven’t fallen in love with her yet (who am I kidding?!), you will be smitten now!

 Your baby will start by smiling at the sound of your voice, the sound of his sibling, his favorite nursery rhyme, or even the music from his cot mobile.
 Then, once his eyes adjust, he will even smile at visual stimuli, which means looking at his favorite face, YOURS!
 He will then soon start sharing his smiles with others also until he gets a little older, and stranger anxiety kicks in.
-But that’s something you don’t have to worry about right now.
+So the next time you get worried too soon and frantically look up “when do babies smile”, gently remind yourself: that’s something you don’t have to worry about right now.

 For now, you should be glad that your baby has a new way of expressing his emotions other than frowning and the customary crying, which is smiling!
-So finally, she has a way of saying: Mommy!
+Finally, she has a way of saying: Mommy!
 You’re doing an awesome job!

 When it’s a real smile then it has a reason, your baby has either heard something, a familiar sound, or seen something he loves to make him smile.
 Secondly, the smile will be longer than a reflex smile.
 Thirdly, you can always tell from the eyes of your baby if she means that smile or not!